-Having successfully owned and operated seven different companies (domestic & international) in diverse industries including component manufacturing, specialized equipment and real estate investments since 1993, Bret brings unique insights, leadership and a strong entrepreneurial background to the team.
+Bret has always maintained an entrepreneurial mindset.
+Having successfully owned and operated seven different companies (domestic & international) in diverse industries including component manufacturing, specialized technology, equipment & systems manufacturing, and real estate investments beginning in 1993.
 Prior to his entrepreneurial endeavors, Bret held senior executive positions in finance, sales, and marketing at a number of public and privately held companies.

 Bret and his wife, Rebecca, have two sons and make their home in West Michigan.